zakame/use/README.md

 [Model M keyboards](http://en.wikipedia.org/wiki/Model_M_Keyboard): my first one is the classic 1391401 from April 1987, which is my main keyboard at home.
 Later, at the start of 2013, I got a 1391472 Space-Saving Keyboard from Jun 1987 which I bring to work.
-Now, I'm also waiting for my 13H6705 Model M13 Keyboard (the black Model M with a Trackpoint, born 1998) to arrive very soon; all of them from eBay.
+I also just received my Feb 1998 13H6705 Model M13 Keyboard (the only black Model M with a TrackPoint pointing stick) which I plan to be my work keyboard, keeping the SSK as a mobile replacement; all of them are bought from eBay.

 For mobile devices, I'm pretty conservative: I just have an HTC Desire with a custom ROM, with little to plan on changing to a new phone.